mgmerino/reseg/README.md

 A Ruby gem to parse and format REservation SEGments into organized trips.

-## TLDR; Test entrypoint
+## TLDR; Technical challenge entrypoint

-To validate the code test, run:
+To validate the technical challenge, run:
 ```
 BASED=SVQ bin/test
 ```
+This will load and parse the input in https://github.com/mgmerino/reseg/blob/main/spec/fixtures/test_input.txt

 ## Description